Williams-Sonoma, Inc.: History

 The West Elm brand is active with the Clinton Global Initiative and in 2013 agreed to invest $35 million on hand made goods from U.S. and abroad to sell in its stores over the course of two years.
 The collaborations were aimed to positively impact over 4,000 artisan workers.
 Former President Bill Clinton visited a West Elm showroom after the company spent nearly that amount in the first year of the agreement.
 In 2015, the company made a pledge at the Clinton Global Initiative Annual Meeting to expand its Fair Trade Certified product offerings.

+In March 2021, commercial marketing services provider CoStar reported that Williams-Sonoma would be opening new distribution centers and closing up to a quarter of its stores as it continued a migration to e-commerce.

+As of January 2024, Williams-Sonoma share prices were up over 65% in the previous year, and over four times that in the previous five years.
+In June 2024, the company announced a two-for-one stock split.

 International presence

+Canada

 In October 2001, the company opened its first international stores in Toronto, Ontario, Canada.
 The Williams-Sonoma and Pottery Barn stores in Yorkville occupied a combined 37,000 square feet of space at the retail podium of the 100 Bloor Street West condominium; these stores closed in 2017 after the landlord substantially raised rents in 2014.

+Latin America

 In 2008, the company opened Pottery Barn and West Elm stores at Plaza Las Americas in Hato Rey, Puerto Rico, a district of the capital San Juan.

+For Mexico, in 2014, El Puerto de Liverpool, which operates two nationwide department store chains (Liverpool) and Suburbia, signed a franchise agreement to operate stores and e-commerce sites for six brands.
+Brand covered are Williams-Sonoma, Pottery Barn, Pottery Barn Kids, PB Teen, West Elm.

+Middle East

-In 2010, Williams-Sonoma, Inc. partnered with M.H.
+In 2010, Williams-Sonoma, Inc., partnered with M.H.
 Alshaya Co. to launch Pottery Barn and Pottery Barn Kids franchise operations in the Middle East.
 The first Williams-Sonoma brand store outside of North America opened in Kuwait in 2012, along with West Elm at The Avenues Mall, the largest shopping center in Kuwait.
-The company also opened four stores (Williams-Sonoma, Pottery Barn, Pottery Barn Kids, and West Elm) in Australia as the first retail locations outside of North America owned and operated by Williams-Sonoma, Inc.